Ruth E. Carter becomes first Black woman to win 2 Oscars

 She got her start in 1988 on Lee’s “School Daze,” the director’s second film.
 They’ve since collaborated on more than 10 films, including “Do the Right Thing” and “Jungle Fever.”
 She’s also worked with Robert Townsend on “The Five Heartbeats” and Keenen Ivory Wayans on “I’m Gonna Git You Sucka.”

 Through the Oscar-nominated “Malcolm X,” she reached new heights.
-That film, starring Denzel Washington, propelled her into the “Hollywood makeup,” offering her more opportunities to work with directors who had different points-of-views and scripts.
+That film, starring Denzel Washington, propelled her into “Hollywood makeup,” offering her more opportunities to work with directors who had different points of view and scripts.

 Carter’s wish is that her historic win Sunday will offer more opportunities to women of color.